MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

 > ![Translated survey](media/translated-survey.png "Translated survey")

 > [!NOTE]
+> - The first column in the Excel file contains strings in the primary language and is not editable.
 > - You must ensure that a translation for each string is provided in the Excel file.
 > - It is recommended to download the latest Excel file every time to add or edit the translations.
 This ensures that the updated strings and languages are available.
+> - It is recommended not to make a copy of the Excel file and add strings in it, or change the file extension.
+This might result into upload failure.

 ## Manage translations